-Japanese candlesticks, including forex candlestick patterns, are a form of charting analysis used by traders to identify potential trading opportunities based on historical price data.
-When used in conjunction with other forms of technical and fundamental analysis, Japanese candlesticks can offer valuable insight into possible trend reversals, breakouts and continuations in the markets.
+Forex candlestick patterns are a form of charting analysis used by forex traders to identify potential trading opportunities.
+This is based on historical price data and trends.
+When used in conjunction with other forms of technical and fundamental analysis, forex candlestick patterns can offer valuable insight into possible trend reversals, breakouts and continuations in the markets.

 Japanese candlesticks were first invented in Japan in the 18th century and have been used in the western world as a method of analysing the financial markets for well over a century.
 In particular, they are commonly used for forex trading.
 They rely on past price action to forecast future price movements.